-With the release of Django 2, a lot has changed in the Django world.
+When Django 2 was released, a lot changed in the Django world.

-Not just because we have finally got rid of the complications with having to deal with both Python 2 and 3, but also because of the numerous new features, tweaks, updates and optimizations that ensures that Django just keeps getting better and better.
+Not just because we finally got rid of the complications with having to deal with both Python 2 and 3, but also because of the many new features, tweaks, updates and optimizations that ensure Django keeps getting better and better.
 Django 3 continues the tradition of continual improvement in Django’s codebase.

-What many of you may not know, is that the current book is an update of the original book written by two of the creators of Django—Adrian Holovaty and Jacob Kaplan-Moss.
-Given that the book has been around since Django 1.1, it has got pretty dated.
+What many of you may not know, is the original Mastering Django:Core was an update of the original book written by two of the creators of Django—Adrian Holovaty and Jacob Kaplan-Moss.
+Given the original book had been around since Django 1.1, it got dated.
 There are also a lot of similarities to the Django docs in several chapters.

-(FUNNY ASIDE: I have actually had a couple of people email me and take me to task for copying the docs.
+(FUNNY ASIDE: I have had a couple of people email me and take me to task for copying the docs.
 Lol!
-Given that the guys who wrote the original book also wrote the original docs, that’s going to happen folks!)
+Given that the guys who wrote the original book also wrote the original docs, that will happen folks!)

-I have decided to start with a clean sheet of paper for Mastering Django 2—which means you don’t just get an update, you get a completely new book, written from scratch to meet the needs of today’s programmers.
+I have decided to start with a clean sheet of paper for Mastering Django.
+This means you don’t just get an update; you get a new book, written from scratch to meet the needs of today’s programmers.

-Second, the book compliments the existing docs, it doesn’t just reproduce them in a different format.
-I have removed all of the original material from Jacob and Adrian’s book and all of the material that can be found in the Django documentation.
-There are lots of topics that are not covered adequately in the docs, which provides ample opportunity for me to create resources that will make you a better Django programmer.
+Second, the book complements the existing docs; it doesn’t just reproduce them in a different format.
+I have removed all the original material from Jacob and Adrian’s book and all the content from the Django documentation.
+There are lots of topics not covered adequately in the docs, which provide ample opportunities for me to create resources that will make you a better Django programmer.
 I have done my best to include them in this book.

 Third, the book takes a more practical approach, with less emphasis on theory and more exploration of working code.
-It’s impossible to put all of Django’s functions into a single book, but I have done my best to include all of the functions, classes and tools you will use regularly.
+It’s impossible to put all Django’s functions into a single book, but I have done my best to include the functions, classes and tools you will use regularly.
 With each major function or class, I expand them into functioning code examples.
-Source code is also available for Mastering Django 2.
+Source code is also available for Mastering Django.

 Exciting times ahead! 🙂